vohonen/nvim-config/README.md

 [Official installation instructions](https://github.com/neovim/neovim/wiki/Installing-Neovim)

-:warning: I haven't ran Packer for a while, so there might have been breaking changes in some plugins' configs since.
-This is typical, as the plugins are developed quite fast. :warning:
+:warning: Lazy is updating each package automatically, but there might be breaking changes that make this config throw errors.
+This is typical, as the plugins are developed quite fast.
+Use `:checkhealth` to diagnose if the config isn't working properly. :warning:

 Sadly, at the moment the `nvim` is not maintained very attentively in `apt` and hence a PPA should be used if one does not want to install manually.
 Unfortunately, the stable PPA is also practically buried, so the [unstable PPA](https://launchpad.net/~neovim-ppa/+archive/ubuntu/unstable) must be used.